-Linn and Benton CountiesNovember 12, 2020 Linn and Benton counties will combine to add 6,670 jobs between 2019 and 2029, according to new projections from the Oregon Employment Department.
-This represents a 7 percent increase in employment over 10 years.
-The anticipated growth stems from private-sector gains of 5,650 jobs (8%) and growth of 790 jobs (4%) in government.
-This projected 7 percent growth rate is slower than the near 18 percent growth seen over the past decade in Linn and Benton counties.
-One reason for the strong 18 percent growth is that 2009 was in the depths of the Great Recession, and 2019 was prior to our current recession, and marked the high point in the business cycle.
+Linn and Benton counties will combine to add 13,220 jobs between 2020 and 2030, according to new projections from the Oregon Employment Department.
+This represents a 14% increase in employment over 10 years.
+The anticipated growth stems from private-sector gains of 11,580 jobs (17%) and growth of 1,320 jobs (6%) in government.
+This projected 14% growth rate is faster than the near 10% growth seen over the past decade in Linn and Benton counties.
+One reason for the strong 14% growth is that 2020 was in the depths of the COVID-19 pandemic and recession.

-Beyond gains from economic growth, an additional 116,141 job openings will be created by 2029 as workers change occupations or leave for other reasons, such as retirement.
+Beyond gains from economic growth, an additional 101,390 job openings will be created by 2030 as workers change occupations or leave for other reasons, such as retirement.

-Linn and Benton counties’ economic diversity is demonstrated by the occupational group projected to have the most job openings: service occupations are expected to have nearly 28,400 openings from 2019 to 2029.
+Linn and Benton counties’ economic diversity is demonstrated by the occupational group projected to have the most job openings: service occupations are expected to have nearly 25,500 openings from 2020 to 2030.
 Service occupations – which include jobs as varied as emergency services, pest control workers, and fast food cooks – generally pay lower wages and require lower levels of education.

-About half (52%) of the projected job openings will require some sort of education beyond high school in order for candidates to be more competitive in the hiring process.
-A bachelor's degree or higher will be needed for about 25 percent of the openings at the competitive level in Linn and Benton counties.
+A little more than half (54%) of the projected job openings in Linn and Benton counties will require some sort of education beyond high school in order for candidates to be more competitive in the hiring process.
+A bachelor's degree or higher will be needed for about 25% of the openings at the competitive level.